chchch/upama/README.md

 </TEI>
 ```

-See the template file for more fields.
+See the "template.xml" file for more details.
+The text should be transcribed in IAST in order for Upama to work properly.

 In order to compare a text with more than two witnesses, use the "collate" function: